 #3: Organic Search Is More Keyword Focused

 Another difference between the two strategies is that organic search is far more keyword focused.
 Even though paid search does go in depth with the keyword by having dedicated keyword lists and ad groups, organic search allows you to rank specifically for what are known as long-tail keywords.
 Long-tail keywords are basically phrases that searchers use to narrow down their search.
 In turn, this makes the organic search method a more specific and narrowed down method.
 With the way organic search uses these keywords, you tend to know exactly when a searcher wants to buy something or what they are looking for.
+This goes for both national organic SEO and local SEO.

 #2: Organic Search Is More Content and Link Heavy